FreeRTOS/FreeRTOS-Kernel-Community-Supported-Ports/README.md

-## My Project
+## FreeRTOS-Kernel-Community-Supported-Ports

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
-* Write in your license below and create a LICENSE file
+This repository is under construction.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](.github/CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This repository contains multiple directories, each individually licensed.
+Please see the LICENSE file in each directory.